 As per the mid-June 1946 Cabinet Mission Plan, the Executive Council was expanded to consist of only Indian members except the Viceroy and the Commander-in-Chief intended to form the Interim Government of India until the transfer of power.
 The Viceroy, Viscount Wavell extended invitations for 14 members.

 Amidst more incidences of violence in early 1947, the Congress-League coalition struggled to function.
-The provinces of Bengal and Punjab were partitioned on religious lines, and on 3 June 1947 the British announced a proposal to partition India on religious lines, with the princely states free to choose between either dominions.
+The British announced a proposal to partition India on religious lines, with the princely states free to choose between either dominions.
 The proposal was hotly debated in the All India Congress Committee, with Muslim leaders Saifuddin Kitchlew and Khan Abdul Ghaffar Khan expressing fierce opposition.

 On 2 June, the final plan was given by the Viceroy to Indian leaders that on 15 August, the British would turn over power to two dominions.
 The provinces would vote on whether to continue in the existing constituent assembly or to have a new one, that is, to join Pakistan.
 Bengal and Punjab would also vote, both on the question of which assembly to join, and on the partition.
 A boundary commission would determine the final lines in the partitioned provinces.
 Plebiscites would take place in the North-West Frontier Province (which did not have a League government despite an overwhelmingly Muslim population), and in the majority-Muslim Sylhet district of Assam, adjacent to eastern Bengal.